mindstorm8191/settlersandwarlords/README.md

 Land variables
 1) Infastructure - road way strength.
 Affects how long it takes armies to travel through.
 Works as a multiplier of how much time it takes troops to travel between lands.
    Multipliers run from .2 to 20
 2) Fortification level - How well guarded the land is.
 When high, enemy armies will have more trouble taking the land, even when the defending player has few troops in the location.
 When low, the land can easily be captured.
 Siege weapons can be used to lower the fortress level of a given land, but will also weaken / destroy other buildings there.
 3) Population - How many citizens are in the area
 4) Relations - Status of negotiations of the given land.
 When low, citizens will be hostile to armies stationed there.
 When high, citizens may reduce support costs of armies stationed there, or may even join their ranks.
 Various player actions can affect relations in good or bad ways.
 Starting negotiation levels of newly found citizens can range from very good to very poor.
 5) Safety - How safe a place is to stay in.
 When safety is high, new citizens will settle in a given area.
 When it is low, citizens will flee to find new places to live.
 When battles take place in a given area, safety levels will drop significantly.
 Nearby areas may have their safety levels affected as well.
 After battles, safety levels will increase slowly, so long as the land or neighboring land doesn't get attacked again.
 Increasing fortification levels and rebuilding damaged buildings can increase safety levels as well.

 First land plots
-  Water source - Dedicated place for people to gather water.
+  * Water source - Dedicated place for people to gather water.
 Units won't be able to transport water with starting tools.
-  Forest / wood source - Units dedicated to this will only be able to collect sticks and vine-string at first.
+  * Forest / wood source - Units dedicated to this will only be able to collect sticks and vine-string at first.
 For every 10 sticks they collect, they will get 1 vine string.
-      When vine string isn't used anymore, capacity for that item will fill up & they won't collect any more.
+    * When vine string isn't used anymore, capacity for that item will fill up & they won't collect any more.
-  Farmland - Units dedicated to this will work to support existing wheat growing there Dirt / clay source - Units here will start to collect clay with only their hands & feet Stone - Units here will only be able to collect pebbles and round boulders (1 round boulder for every 20 pebbles).
-Boulders can be used early-game for road blocks, or with
+  * Farmland - Units dedicated to this will work to support existing wheat growing there
+  * Dirt / clay source - Units here will start to collect clay with only their hands & feet
+  * Stone - Units here will only be able to collect pebbles and round boulders (1 round boulder for every 20 pebbles).
+Boulders can be used early-game for road blocks, or with clay to claim lands from water.
+Pebbles will be used to craft early tools
-      clay to claim lands from water.
-Pebbles will be used to craft early tools Mines won't be available at the start of the game - no tools to dig holes with.
+  * Mines won't be available at the start of the game - no tools to dig holes with.

 Starting buildings
-  Gatherer's station - storage spot for goods gathered by gatherers.
+  * Gatherer's station - storage spot for goods gathered by gatherers.
 This structure can dedicate units to gathering at game start, without any material requirements.
-  Tool Shop - Players will also set up a tool shop, which will consume wood for producing tools.
+  * Tool Shop - Players will also set up a tool shop, which will consume wood for producing tools.
 First tools made will benefit the shop itself.
-  Hunter's post - storage spot for meats collected by hunting.
+  * Hunter's post - storage spot for meats collected by hunting.
 Hunters will require, at minimum, a wooden spear, which can be made from the tool shop.
-Hunters can also
-      have traps built, which will aid them in collecting meats.
+Hunters can also have traps built, which will aid them in collecting meats.
 Meats stored at the hunter's post will not last very long.
-The hunter's post will produce meats and animal skins, among many other types of resources Cooker's station - A post dedicated to cooking foods (especially meats during early-game).
+The hunter's post will produce meats and animal skins, among many other types of resources
+  * Cooker's station - A post dedicated to cooking foods (especially meats during early-game).
 This should be placed by the campfire, to take advantage of its fire.
-  Primitive tent - Tent made from animal skins and wood spikes.
+  * Primitive tent - Tent made from animal skins and wood spikes.
 Very basic, but better than sleeping under the stars.
-The player's first animal skins will be put to
+The player's first animal skins will be put to this task
-                   this task
-  "Now that we have food in our bellies, and a place to rest, let's get some better tools."
+  * "Now that we have food in our bellies, and a place to rest, let's get some better tools."
-  Armory - Place to store weapons & armor.
+  * Armory - Place to store weapons & armor.
 Initial weapons & armor will be made of wood (carved chest plates, helmets, shields, wood-only spears).
-Players can invest
-           in increasingly better equipment.
+Players can invest in increasingly better equipment.
 Players will provide enough weapons & armor for their existing population.
 The game will recommend producing enough equipment for that end.
-  Flint-toothed saw - First saw for cutting trees down.
+  * Flint-toothed saw - First saw for cutting trees down.
 Requires sticks and stones to build.
-Player will order this to be constructed at the tool shop, and will
-                      be put to immediate use by the forest area.
+Player will order this to be constructed at the tool shop, and will be put to immediate use by the forest area.
 Each new saw will

-Land aquisition process
+# Land aquisition process
 1) Scout - enter the land with scouts and determine what level of civilization exists there.
 2a) Army assault - If the scout sent was killed or did not return, the player may choose to attack the land by force, possibly overthrowing whatever
-2b) Survey mission - If no civilization was found in the land, the player may send a small army to survey the lands 2c) Formal greeting - Player will send embassadors to meet the citizens there, and determine what type of situation they're in.
+2b) Survey mission - If no civilization was found in the land, the player may send a small army to survey the lands 2c) Meet the neighbors
+    * Formal greeting - Player will send embassadors to meet the citizens there, and determine what type of situation they're in.
-    Trading situations - From dire to comfortable Safety situations - from dire to comfortable.
+    * Trading situations - From dire to comfortable
+    * Safety situations - from dire to comfortable.
 Groups in dire situations will be open to
       - Desperate for certain resources (such as food) and have no resources to trade away.
       - Desperate for something but have something else to trade
       - Settled in and not have any need for trading
-      - Willing to trade certain resources, but not be in need of anything Relations level - from very poor to very good.
+      - Willing to trade certain resources, but not be in need of anything
+    * Relations level - from very poor to very good.
 Some newly found civilizations may not want any interaction, or may even view the player as hostile to start with.
-    The embassador will also determine how open they are to outsiders.
+    * The embassador will also determine how open they are to outsiders.

+# Additional thoughts
 * Pay-to-win is always frowned upon
-"One can't really win when one has no real opponent"
+* "One can't really win when one has no real opponent"
 * Play-wise, strategy is valued more than number-crunching
     * Focus on forcing players to deal with more problems, the larger they get
 * If players cannot advance aka grow, their game will become stagnant and they will choose to leave.
 Dealing with more problems at larger size may not work well.
 Players will need to benefit greatly by improving lands, so they can deal with additional problems (like from other players).
 Dealing with new problems can be fun.

 What tech level to get up to?
 * static tech level will be more fair to younger players, as it will balance the game better